im95able/Rea/README.md

 Considering all of the users objects are kept in a contiguous array, and all erased objects are destructed, there is no need for controlled or regulated version of SlotMap.

-All SlotMaps, just like all SlotLists, have the same first, and the last 2 template arguments.
+All SlotMaps, just like all SlotLists, have the same first, and the last two template arguments.
 ```cpp
 some_slot_map<T,                      // value_type
               .